 This amazing adventure begins inside The Daily Bugle newsroom.
 You snake through the cubicles where you see empty desks and abandoned sandwiches.
 While inside the newsroom, you hear and see live coverage that all of the villains — Hobgoblin, Hydro-Man, Doctor Octopus, Electro and Scream — have joined together to steal the Statue of Liberty.
 The Daily Bugle's editor, J. Jonah Jameson, wants to send you out to cover this breaking news, thus setting up the ride's storyline.

-In the newest of the best queues at Universal Orlando, venture deep into the Forbidden Forest.
-The queue gives you the first look at the brand-new roller coaster’s track, which stays mostly out of view from the entrance.
-You’ll stroll by Hagrid’s hut and pumpkin patch before reaching and entering the abandoned, ivy-covered ruins in the Forbidden Forest — a new setting that was created exclusively for the ride.
+Venture to the outskirts of the Forbidden Forest and through mysterious ruins that Hagrid has been using as a hideout for his beloved beasts.
+Upon entering the queue, you'll get your first look at the roller coaster’s track, which stays mostly out of view from the entrance.
+You’ll then stroll by Hagrid’s hut and pumpkin patch before reaching and entering the abandoned, ivy-covered ruins in the Forbidden Forest — a new setting that was created exclusively for the ride.
 Inside the ruins, Hagrid has set up a terrarium where he kept his Blast-Ended Skrewts before they outgrew it and a nursery for his hatching dragon eggs.
 In the pre-show, Hagrid and his dog, Fang, join Arthur Weasley, who is helping Hagrid duplicate the motorbike and its sidecar.
 See if you can spot the tribute to the former Dueling Dragons ride!

-This queue starts with a pre-show video starring film director Steven Spielberg and E.T. himself.
-They have a mission for you: E.T.'s home planet is dying and it's up to you bring him home safely so he can heal it.
-Once the video ends, a team member will ask you for your name and give you your Adventure Passport.
-(Hold onto it until you board your bicycle.
-A special surprise awaits you at the end of the ride!)
-You'll then enter a forest — one of my favorite spots in the park!
+E.T.'s home planet is dying and it's up to you to bring him home safely so he can heal it.
+Enter a dark lush forest — one of my favorite spots in the park — where government agents are searching for our extra-terrestrial friend.
 Look out for the Speak & Spell from the movie that spells out "HELP ET" and E.T.'s teacher, Botanicus, as he beams down from his ship and pleads for E.T.'s return.

-However, my absolute favorite feature of this queue is the fresh pine scent that gets pumped through the air.
-It's so universally liked that many a candle company have tried their hand at recreating it.
+My absolute favorite feature of this queue is the fresh pine scent that gets pumped through the air.
+It's so universally liked Universal Orlando now even sells a candle mimicking the aroma (which you can always find stocked in the Universal Legacy Store)!
 Something about it just smells like home.
-(The forest may not be my home but it's certainly home to a bunch of fellow frogs you'll hear croaking throughout the queue!)
+(While the forest may not be my home, it's certainly home to a bunch of fellow frogs you'll hear croaking throughout the queue!)

 The queue starts out as if you’re getting a behind-the-scenes movie set tour of the fictional sequel to "The Mummy," "Revenge of the Mummy."
 You initially see displays with various props and costumes while a mockumentary video plays, explaining how the mummy’s curse was proven to be real while filming the original movie, and a crew member has now mysteriously disappeared.
 Then, you enter a dimly lit room that looks like an archeological dig inside an Egyptian tomb.
 (Mommy Frog normally needs to use her phone's flashlight in here to see where she's walking.)
 You can interact with elements that add to the creepiness factor.
 For instance, reach into a hole in the wall to try to grab a ruby, if you dare.